jarq6c/miniconda-template/README.md

 ```bash
 $ make
 ```
 Running `make` in this directory will retrieve and build the default environment specified in the Makefile.
 The chain of dependencies for the default target includes targets that retrieve a miniconda installation script for Linux and creates a stand-alone miniconda environment with the required dependencies.
 The name of the miniconda environment is `miniconda3` and can be activated as normal using `source miniconda3/bin/activate` and deactivated using `conda deactivate`.
-The default target includes an instruction to upgrade the `pip` and `wheel` packages.
+The default target includes an instruction to upgrade `conda`, and install `pip` and `wheel`.

 To start from scratch run clean:
 ```bash